lidofinance/docs/docs/staking-modules/csm/guides/addresses.md

 ## Permissionless operations

-On top of the permissions above, there are several permissionless methods that can be called by both `managerAddress` and `rewardAddress`:
+On top of the permissions above, there are several permissionless methods that can be called by `managerAddress`, `rewardAddress`, or any other Ethereum address:

 - Top-up bond
 - Distribute allocated Node Operator rewards to the Node Operator's bond